 The insanity defense is one of the most popularly depicted criminal defense strategies in television and film culture.
-In legal definition, the McNaughten rule dictates that a person may be considered not responsible for a crime if his or her state of mind is in a diminished capacity, or he did not know it was wrong.
-This had given life to the perception that the defense is an easy solution to evading jail time.
+In legal definition, the McNaughten rule dictates that a person may be considered not responsible for a crime if their state of mind is in a diminished capacity, or he did not know it was wrong.
+This has given life to the perception that the defense has an easy solution to evading jail time.
 For example, the perception was further fueled by the portrayal of Jack Nicholson’s character in One Flew Over the Cuckoo’s Nest, who chose to be committed to a mental hospital to avoid hard labor in jail.

-This was the first example of use of the insanity plea in the United States.
+This was the first use of the insanity plea in the United States.
 Daniel Sickles was known for being a New York politician and Civil War Union General as much as his public scandals and controversies.
 He married Teresa Bagioli when he was 33.
 She was 15 at the time.
-This was also the same man who chose not to present his pregnant wife at home to Queen Victoria, but instead hire the services of a common prostitute Fanny White for the dignified task.
-However, his greatest scandal came when he shot and killed Philip Barton Key in Lafayette Park for having an affair with said wife Teresa.
-In the much publicized trial, he claimed temporary insanity as he was enraged with his wife’s infidelity at the time.
-Before an all-male jury, Daniel Sickles was acquitted of his murder charges in 1859.
-In the aftermath of the trial, the public was not only nonchalant to the outrageous claim, but applauded his actions for liberating the ladies of Washington from the adulterer Philip.
-Coincidentally, Philip was also the son of Francis Scott Key, the writer of The Star-Spangled Banner.
+This was also the same man who chose not to present his pregnant wife at home to Queen Victoria but instead hired the services of a common prostitute, Fanny White, for the dignified task.
+However, his greatest scandal came when he shot and killed Philip Barton Key in Lafayette Park for having an affair with said wife, Teresa.
+In the much-publicized trial, he claimed temporary insanity as he was enraged with his wife’s infidelity at the time.
+Before an all-male jury, Daniel Sickles was acquitted of murder charges in 1859.
+In the aftermath of the trial, the public was not only nonchalant to the outrageous claim but applauded his actions for liberating the ladies of Washington from the adulterer Philip.
+Coincidentally, Philip was also the son of Francis Scott Key, the writer of “The Star-Spangled Banner.”

-Gacy was a prolific serial killer in the 1970s in the US.
-He gained notoriety as the Killer Clown for dressing up as “Pogo the Clown” and performing at parties and events.
+Gacy was a prolific serial killer in the 1970s in the U.S. He gained notoriety as the Killer Clown for dressing up as “Pogo the Clown” and performing at parties and events.
 He later raped and killed 33 young boys and men in Chicago.
-He claimed that he lost count of how many of his victims he had buried in a crawl space which he dug, and had thrown 5 of them into the Des Plaines River because it had run out of room.
-The discovery of his murders and subsequent arrest shook the community as he was known for his active involvement with local projects and his volunteer work as the said clown, even meeting the First Lady Rosalynn Carter who personally thanked him for his efforts.
-Many of his victims were lured into his home and then murdered by means of asphyxiation by a tourniquet, not strangulation.
-This meant that they were cut off from most, but not all of the oxygen supply; resulting in the victims convulsing for an hour or two before the eventual death.
+He claimed that he lost count of how many of his victims he had buried in a crawl space he dug and reported that he had thrown 5 of them into the Des Plaines River because it had run out of room.
+The discovery of his murders and subsequent arrest shook the community, as he was known for his active involvement with local projects and his volunteer work as the said clown, even meeting the First Lady Rosalynn Carter who personally thanked him for his efforts.
+Many of his victims were lured into his home and then murdered through asphyxiation by a tourniquet, not strangulation.
+This meant that they were cut off from most but not all of the oxygen supply, resulting in the victims convulsing for an hour or two before the eventual death.